CyberCoder-IITM/legends_cs611/README.md

     - Teams, players and thier symbols are customizable
     - Each cell is numbered which makes selecting it easier
     - Game ends when certain number of Tic Tac Toe boards are won by a team/symbol
+- For the game Quoridor:
+    - Number of rows and colums are customizable
+    - Number of players can be 2 or 4
+    - Number of walls each player get is customizable
 - Console output is colored(only in terminals which support ANSI escape codes)
     - Errors are in red
     - Prompts are in yellow